 |IToggleProvider||Depends||If the control represents an option that can be turned on or off, implement IToggleProvider.|

-The following table lists the UI Automation events required to be supported by all menu item controls.
+The following table lists the UI Automation events that menu item controls are required to support.
 For more information on events, see UI Automation Events Overview.

-Toggle Pattern will only be supported when the Win32 menu item is checked and can be programmatically determined necessary to support Toggle Pattern.
-Because the Win32 menu item does not expose whether it has the ability to be checked, Invoke Pattern will be supported when the menu item is not checked.
-An exception will be made to always support Invoke Pattern even for menu items that should only support Toggle Pattern.
-This is so clients do not become confused that an element that was supporting Invoke Pattern (when menu item was unchecked) no longer supports the pattern once it becomes checked.
+For Win32 menu items, the Toggle control pattern is supported only when a menu item is checked and it is possible to programmatically determine whether support for the Toggle control pattern is required.
+Because a Win32 menu item does not expose whether it can be checked, the Invoke control pattern is supported when the menu item is not checked.
+The Invoke control pattern is always supported, even for menu items that are only required to support the Toggle control pattern.
+This is so clients do not become confused when a menu item that was supporting the Invoke control pattern (when the menu item was unchecked) no longer supports that pattern when it becomes checked.